Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Nikon 35mm f/1.8 (52mm filters, 6.95 oz/197.0g).

 The Nikon 35mm f/1.8 is spectacular, especially when you consider that it sells for only $200.
-Beware: when lenses this good and popular come out and I tell everyone, the price tends to rise for the first year or two, so get yours while you can.

-Tele Zoom: 55-200mm VR top
+Tele Zoom: 55-200mm VR II top

 Nikon 55-200mm VR

-What About the 18-200mm VR? top
+What About the 18-200mm? top

 Nikon 18-200mm

-Nikon 18-200mm VR.
+Nikon 18-200mm VR II.

 I've gotten so lazy that the 18-200mm is too heavy for me to want to carry around all day.
-It suits the chunky D200 and D300, but I don't shoot either of those cameras anymore.
+It suits the chunky old D200 and D300, but I don't shoot either of those cameras anymore.

 If you carry an 18-200mm VR, carry nothing else except the 35/1.8 for the dark.